 Bryan Zielinski joined ADC in April of 2010 as our outside salesman and it’s been a rocket ride ever since!
 Bryan started in mobile electronics as a nineteen year-old, and his background included not only mobile electronics sales, but he spent 5 years in F&I at the dealer level, which made him extremely qualified to present our unique way of doing business, as he knows both sides intimately.
 Bryan excelled in training sales and service staffs in the art of selling accessories, making him the perfect support person when our dealerships looked toward accessories as an untapped profit center – he could help set up the program, present the products, train the staffs, and help manage it on an ongoing basis.
-Bryan left us in 2012 and is currently Sale Manager at one of the largest Nissan dealerships in the Seattle area.
+Bryan left us in 2012 and has worked in Sales and F&I at dealerships in the Seattle area.